TonyM1958/HA-FoxESS-Modbus/README.md

 * See [Installing Home Assistant on a USFF PC](https://github.com/TonyM1958/HA-FoxESS-Modbus/wiki/Installing-Home-Assistant-on-a-USFF-PC) for info on setting up a host computer to run Home Assistant
 * Create a full backup of your HA instance
 * See [Installing and Configuring HA-FoxESS-Modbus](https://github.com/TonyM1958/HA-FoxESS-Modbus/wiki/Installing-and-Configuring-HA-FoxESS-Modbus) for info on setting up the Fox ESS integration in Home Assistant

+---
+This web site, code and contents are not supported by or endorsed by Fox ESS.
+Anyone using the information provided here, does so of their own volition and risk.